shekit/instagif/README.md

 ## Setting up the Raspberry Pi's:

-The camera uses 2 pi's:
+The camera uses 2 pi's.
+Follow the steps exactly as described and it should get you up and running without any problems.

-* Raspberry Pi 3 - Let's call this CamPi
+* Raspberry Pi 3 - Let's call this CamPi (runs the camera)
-* Raspberry Pi Zero W - Let's call this SnapPi
+* Raspberry Pi Zero W - Let's call this SnapPi (runs the cartridge)

 ### Raspberry Pi 3 - CamPi